 Hammer curls also work the brachioradialis, which is the most prominent forearm muscle when your arms are hanging by your sides.
 So if you want big guns even when you're not flexing, then don't overlook these two critical arm muscles.

-To focus on the short head of your biceps and build that overall mass, also consider performing an overhead cable curl exercise in your workout.
+To focus on the short head of your biceps and build that overall mass, also consider performing an overhead cable curl exercise during your inner bicep workout.
 It's the ideal drill to pair with the behind body cable curl because it works your biceps in their fully shortened position (behind the back curls work the biceps in their fully lengthened muscle position).

 Also, see our bicep cable workouts guide if you're looking for a full routine to follow.